-Implements data-aware operations for working with an MS SQL Server or MS SQL Azure database.
+Implements data-aware operations for working with an Microsoft SQL Server or Microsoft SQL Azure database.

 There are also cases when you need to create a connection provider explicitly via its constructor, for instance:

 - When sharing a single IDataLayer object between multiple sessions, a connection provider should be passed to the data layer’s constructor.
 See the IDataLayer topic for additional information.

 The following code demonstrates how to connect to an Microsoft SQL database.
 The MSSqlConnectionProvider.GetConnectionString method is called to construct a connection string to the database.
 It is then assigned to the default session via the Session.ConnectionString property.